Integreight/1Sheeld-Arduino-Library/README.md

 - Added a function to set the value of the slider shield from Arduino.
 - Notifiy Arduino once the sketch enters and exits callbacks.
 - Added a callback to be called once the shield is selected on the App.
 - Increased overall library stability and fixed other bugs.

---------- Version 1.3.0(004) -----------

-- Supported input strings parameters for each char array functions.
-- Added a method to attach pictures to email shield.
-- Added methods to check BT connectivity.
-- Added a feature to control 1Sheelds remotely through the internet.
-- Added methods to track keywords to Twitter shield.
-- Report the library version when queried.
-- Increased overall library stability and fixed other bugs.

 1Sheeld Arduino Library by Integreight, Inc. is licensed under GNU Lesser General Public License v3.0 (GNU LGPL v3.0).